Services & Advocacy for GLBT Elders: Leadership

-SAGE's leadership includes Chief Executive Officer, Michael Adams, former Director of Education and Public Affairs for Lambda Legal.
-SAGE's work is supported by a board of directors located throughout the U.S. The current board chairs are Ruth Eisenberg and Kevin Williams.
+SAGE's leadership includes Chief Executive Officer Lynn Faria (since 2025), following the tenure of Michael Adams for almost 20 years.
+SAGE's work is supported by a board of directors located throughout the U.S. The current board chairs are Loren Ostrow and LuAnn Boylan.
 Edie Windsor was a vocal advocate for SAGE and former board member.

 History

 Incorporated by lesbian and gay activists and aging service professionals in 1978 as Senior Action in a Gay Environment, SAGE (now Services & Advocacy for LGBTQ+ Elders) is headquartered in New York City and has partner organizations all over the United States and Puerto Rico.
 SAGE also supports LGBTI older people in Costa Rica, El Salvador, Nepal, and the Philippines.
 SAGE works with LGBTQ+ older people and aging service providers to address and overcome the challenges of discrimination in older adult service settings.

 SAGE is responsible for creating the nation's first Friendly Visiting Program for frail and homebound LGBTQ+ older people; the country's first support group for LGBTQ+ older people living with HIV; the nation's first program dedicated to caregiving services for LGBTQ+ older people; the creation of the first national conferences devoted to LGBTQ+ aging concerns; and runs multiple centers for LGBTQ+ older people in New York.

 In 2010, SAGE became the recipient of a three-year, $900,000 grant from the Department of Health and Human Services and the Administration on Aging to create the nation's only national resource center on LGBTQ+ aging.

-In 2022, SAGE announced a new strategic direction and organizational changes: the creation of two semi-autonomous divisions with Executive Directors called SAGEServes, focused on service programs, and SAGEVenture, devoted to social enterprise; an expanded and flexible partnership approach; and a new Center of Excellence.
+In 2022, SAGE announced a new strategic direction and organizational changes: the creation of two semi-autonomous divisions with executive directors called SAGEServes, focused on service programs, and SAGEVenture, devoted to social enterprise; an expanded and flexible partnership approach; and a new Center of Excellence.